Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

 This is another very important thing that can determine where to stay in the Dolomites.
 Without a car, consider how you can best get to the Dolomites to start with.
 Once there, research which places can be visited by public transport.

-Both – Val Gardena and Cortina – have quite some possibilities for places to visit and nice hikes to do simply by taking a bus.
-But this will require a lot more planning from your side.
+Both – Val Gardena and Cortina – have quite some possibilities for places to visit and nice hikes to do by taking a public bus.
+But this will require a lot more planning from your side and many buses only run in the peak season.

 I really recommend renting a car for sightseeing in the Dolomites (check this website for the best deals – no matter which airport you are flying to).
 Just remember that parking is often limited.
 Starting your days early always pays off, especially when going to the most popular places or world-famous hikes.